-below that document erosion of the lower unit (yellow dots above unconformity surface) or erosion is documented beneath the Jnconformities are show as surfaces beneath areas where either a unit above the unconformity contains fragments of the unit radiometric ages.
-Except for the limiting zircon ages in the Westboro Formation, all ages are CA-ID-TIMS U-Pb zircon ages. and age relationships of the bedrock units.
-Geologic symbols are the same as those used on the bedrock map and in the explanation.
-Separate facies in the Straw Point Volcanic Complex (Zsp) are not shown.
-Black dots with red numbers are unconformity as crosscutting of foliation or layering below (red tic marks beneath the unconformity)

-Age Data - Units in Middlesex Fells - listed by relative age (youngest to oldest).
+Separate facies in the Upper Lynn Volcanic Complex (Zlv) are not shown here except for the felsic clastic units (Zlvc).
+Black dots with Diagrammatic cross sections of the eastern and western sides of the Middlesex Fells Reservation intended to show the field and age zircon ages.
+Unconformities are shown as surfaces beneath areas where either a unit above the unconformity contains fragments of he unit below that document erosion of the lower unit (yellow dots above unconformity surface) or erosion is documented beneath ed numbers are radiometric ages.
+Except for the limiting zircon ages in the Westboro Formation, all ages are CA-ID-TIMS U-Pb elationships of the bedrock units.
+Geologic symbols are the same as those used on the bedrock map and in the explanation. he unconformity as crosscutting of foliation or layering below (red tic marks beneath the unconformity) Age Data - Units in Middlesex Fells - listed by relative age (youngest to oldest).

 Medford Dike (Trm): gabbro dike, crosscuts all other units including all other dolerite dikes and faults except one small (\sim 7 cm) dike on Governor's Avenue in Medford outside the Fells and a dike mapped by Wilson (1901).
-Most recently obtained radiometric age: 238.07 ± 0.09 Ma (CA-ID-TIMS U-Pb zircon).
+Most recently obtained radiometric age: 238.07 \pm 0.09 Ma (CA-ID-TIMS U-Pb zircon).
+Argon method ages are no longer valid because of reheating events.